-Trump to be Subpoenaed by Special Prosecutor, while his son is indicted by grand jury
+Trump Battles Subpoena by Special Prosecutor, while his son waits to be indicted by grand jury

 E LaMont Gregory MSc Oxon

-The crux of the matter is this, and let's be crystal clear about what the issue is, what the charge is and, what the violation of law is that is being investigated by the special prosecutor: there is evidence that the Trump campaign reached out to foreign persons and a foreign government for their assistance, during the election, with the purpose of affecting the outcome of the election, and that is criminal.
+persons from the Trump campaign reached out to foreign persons and a foreign government for their assistance, during an election, for the purpose of affecting the outcome of the election, and such conduct is contrary to US law.

 The Manchurian Candidate fires Attorney General, constitutionality of Whitaker appointment to be challenged in the courts

 Donald Trump, at this moment, is fighting the daunting subpoena power of the special prosecutor, Mueller, as well as, and at the same time he must contend with the awesome power of a grand jury to indict.
 But with due and proper regard to Justice Department protocols, public awareness and the details of the pending subpoenas and indictments will come to light only after the mid-term elections, on Tuesday the 6th of November.
 The term for the current state of the subpoenas and indictment is that they exist, under seal.
-Indictments often exist under seal until the persons named in the indictments are arrested.
+Indictments often exist under seal until the persons named in an indictment have been arrested.

 The appointment of Whitaker, which is being challenged in the courts as unconstitutional, to replace the often chastised Jeff Sessions as attorney general, is an obvious and sure to fail ploy by Trump to receive real-time notifications of Mueller's progress in the investigation of what of value the Trump campaign received contrary to law from foreign entities during the 2016 election campaign.
 And, any subsequent actions by principals of the Trump campaign to conceal those illegal actions, if in fact it can be proved that they did occur.